-Nebraska’s GoBabyGo! chapter was established in 2016 and funded by the Munroe-Meyer Guild.
-This program is a partnership between MMI's Department of Physical Therapy, the University of Nebraska-Lincoln (UNL) and the University of Nebraska-Omaha (UNO) engineering department and the UNMC College of Allied Health Professions/Physical Therapy students.
+Nebraska’s GoBabyGo! program began in 2016.
+Funded by the Munroe-Meyer Guild and other donors, the program is a partnership between MMI's Department of Physical Therapy, the University of Nebraska-Lincoln (UNL) and the University of Nebraska-Omaha (UNO) engineering departments and the UNMC College of Allied Health Professions/Physical Therapy students.

-Take a peek at what GoBabyGo! does for children and professionals:
+Take a peek at how GoBabyGo! transforms lives:

 - Special set of wheels helps kids with impaired mobility get around